stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 ---
 title: 'Is Nvidia a buy?
 5 Facts You Should Know'
 excerpt: '1.
-Financial performance 2.
-AI Industry 3.
+AI Industry 2.
+Financial performance 3.
 Competitive landscape 4.
-Upcoming Events 5.
+Your goals 5.
 Verdict: Is Nvidia stock overvalued?
 Is NVDA a bubble?'
 seoExcerpt: '1.
-Financial performance 2.
-AI Industry 3.
+AI Industry 2.
+Financial performance 3.
 Competitive landscape 4.
-Upcoming Events 5.
+Your goals 5.
 Verdict: Is Nvidia stock overvalued?
 Is NVDA a bubble?'
 coverImage: '/assets/blog/nvidia/is nvidia a buy.webp'
 date: '2023-12-06T05:35:07.322Z'
 author: